LeonardoTheMutant/SRB2-Murder-Mystery/SRC/DEV_DOCS/MM_HUD_Library.md

 ## Text Patches

-As an alternative to the regular Patch files, MM HUD Library provides a way to draw graphics provided by **Text**.
+As an alternative to the regular Patch files, MM HUD Library provides a way to draw bitmap graphics provided by the **Text**.
 This is developed primarily for the **Custom Language Files** as these will most likely not be packed in a `.pk3` archive (to additionally include all required graphics).
 <br><br>
 You must be very familliar how the `TIME` HUD label in vanilla SRB2 looks (if not you can open the game right now and see it)(this label can also be found in `srb2.pk3` as `STTTIME` lump).
 All you need to know about the Text Patch is that it is a bitmap representation of an image where every charater is a pointer to SRB2 palette's color.
 This is what `STTTIME` patch looks like as Text Patch: